 The lead time can also be calculated from the time of the first commit, or when the PR was opened to when it was done merging which signifies that code has been accepted in production.
 This solution depends on how the team works with branches.
 The technical process for measuring lead time in your team can be viewed as an implementation detail.
 It’s more crucial to pick the start and stop points and automate the measurement from there.
 If it’s not automated, then it won’t happen.

-Measuring Deployment frequency
+Measuring Deployment Frequency

 Tracking how often you enforce the deployments is a critical DevOps metric.
 Ultimately, the goal is to do much smaller deployments as often as possible.
 Reducing the size of deployments makes it easier to test and release.
 Counting both production and non-production deployments separately is highly recommended.
 The frequency of deployments to Quality Assurance or in pre-production environments is also essential.
 You need to deploy quickly and often in Quality Assurance to ensure time for testing.
-Finding bugs in QA is essential to keep the defect escape rate under control.
+Finding bugs in QA is essential to keeping the defect escape rate under control.

-Measuring Mean Time to Recover
+Measuring Mean Time To Recover

 This metric helps track how long exactly it takes to recover from failures.
 A key metric for the business is minimizing failures and recovering from them as fast as possible.
 It is usually measured in hours and can be referred to as business hours, not clock hours.
 Having well-performing application monitoring tools to quickly identify the issues and deploy the fix as soon as possible is vital to reducing your MTTR.